hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 ## The Epilogue of Rationalization

 Maybe I'm being too hard..
 After all, humans have always found ways to avoid work while feeling productive.
-We know procrastinate by producing functioning code, which is more than can be said for most forms of time-wasting.
+We now procrastinate by producing functioning code, which is more than can be said for most forms of time-wasting.
 And who knows?
 Perhaps this exploration of human-LLM collaboration will prove useful someday, in some context I haven't imagined... yet.

 Now, what exactly happened to Joel while I was shouting at stack management?

----

-[^1]: Hutchins, E. (1995). *Cognition in the Wild*.
-MIT Press.
-Though comparing naval navigation to hobby programming is like comparing surgery to playing Operation—technically similar activities with vastly different stakes.